creativemindsplugins/enhanced-tooltipglossary/readme.md

 > This plugin has all the stuff from the Free, Pro, and Pro+ versions, and also:

 * It can work with ChatGPT.
-* You can define words in many languages.
+* You can define terms in many languages.
-* You can add your own links to words.
+* You can add your own links to terms.
 * You can put sounds in the little pop-up boxes (tooltips).
 * You can also put videos in tooltips.
 * It works with Wikipedia and Wiktionary to give more info.
 * You can make a glossary in different languages.
-* It can show Amazon products.
+* Integrates with Amazon products.
-* It can show products from WooCommerce.
+* Itegrates with WooCommerce products.
-* You can add tags to words.
+* You can add tags to terms.
-* By double-clicking, you can see definitions from somewhere else.
+* By double-clicking, users can see definitions which are not defined in the glossary, but are fetched from third-party services.
 * It can show tooltips for pictures if you use the Alt tag.
-* It lets you choose which similar words to show first.
+* It lets you define the order of parsing similar terms.
-* People can put your words on their website with an iframe.
+* Users can share your terms on their websites with an iframe.
-* You can have more than one meaning for a word.
+* You can have more than one meaning for a term.
-* There are over 300 ways you can change how it works!
+* The plugin has over 300 settings you can use!

 </details>